 The Russian witch is described as a deformed, scraggly old woman with bony legs, a very long crooked nose, piercing cold eyes, and iron teeth.
-Her demeanor is powerful and unpredictable.
-Her intention is to instill fear and guarded respect in anyone who encounters her.
-Every body part of the Baba witch is grotesque.
+Every single body part, including her eyes, ears, feet, hands, and mouth are grotesque and deformed.
+With a demeanor that is powerful and highly tempestuous, she instills fear and guarded respect in everyone that encounters her.

 House of Baba Yaga

-Various versions of the Baba Yaga witch story state that she is either a single witch or a trio of witches who all have the same name.
-Most tales say that she rides around the forest in a giant mortar.
-She also uses her mortar and pestle to grind up the bones of the people she eats.
-When flying, she uses the huge pestle like a rudder.
-She holds it in her right hand while she holds a broom in her left hand to wipe away her trail.
-A few tales have her using the traditional witches’ broom for transportation.
-The baba witch can remove her hands from her body so she can have them do her bidding.
+There are various versions of the Baba Yaga witch story.
+Some say that she is either a single witch or a trio of witches who all share the same name.
+Most stories tell us that she rides around the forest in a giant mortar and uses a pestle to grind up the bones of the people she eats.
+When flying, she holds the pestle in her right hand and a broom in her left.
+The pestle also works like a rudder that steers the mortar as she flies around.
+The broom wipes away all of her trails so that no one can find her.
+In other versions of the tale, she flies around on a traditional witch broom.
+Baba Yaga has a frightening ability to remove her hands from her body so she can have them do her bidding.

-She has the power to help or hurt anyone who crosses her path.
+The Slavic witch has the power to help or hurt anyone who crosses her path.
 Those who seek her wisdom, truth, and knowledge must first complete several tasks.
-If the tasks are completed, she will give her help.
-If the tasks are not fulfilled, and the seeker has not found a way to escape, she will cook and eat them.
+Only upon completion of the tasks will she provide help.
+If the tasks are not fulfilled and the seekers have not found a way to escape, she will cook and eat them.

 Similarities to the Famous German Fairytale

-One tale closely resembles the story of Hansel and Gretel.
+One version of the tale closely resembles the story of Hansel and Gretel.
 Two children enter Baba Yaga’s hut and she gives them impossible tasks to complete.
-They are able to escape being put in the oven and eaten with the help of some talking forest creatures, a tree, and a gate.
+If they do not fulfill the tasks, she will put them in the oven and cook them for dinner.
+They are able to escape with the help of some talking forest creatures, a tree, and a gate.
 Another story tells of a young girl, Vasilisa the Beautiful, who seeks Baba Yaga’s help to find some firelight.
-After completing several tough chores, Baba gives her a fire in a skull lantern and lets Vasilisa return home.
+After Vasilisa completes several tough chores, Baba gives her a fire in a skull lantern and lets Vasilisa return home.

 Baba Yaga is a mysterious and rather confusing character.
 She possesses many contradictory qualities, and although she is quite ruthless and vile, she is also beneficent and kind.
 Baba is omniscient – she knows all things – and will reveal anything if the person is worthy.
-The kindhearted, noble, virtuous and herioc people that come in contact with her receive gifts from her.
-She also controls all the elements of nature like Mother Earth, and she can be quite motherly at times.
+The kindhearted, noble, virtuous, and heroic people that come in contact with her receive gifts.
+Like Mother Nature, she also controls the elements, such as the weather, and can be quite motherly at times.

-The Baba Yaga story and poems are in many children’s books today, and there are many variations of the famous witch.
-The moral of the Baba witch story seems to be that anyone who possesses a loving and honorable heart can overcome even the worst evil.
+The Baba Yaga story and poems are in many children’s books today.
+The moral of her story seems to be that anyone who possesses a loving and honorable heart can overcome even the worst evil.
 Surely, any story that can teach that to our children should endure.